dixya1603/maritime-ais-simulation/README.md

 ## Getting Help

-If you are reviewing this for the Blurgs AI assignment and need clarification on any implementation detail or deviation from the original instructions, please refer to the **Design Decisions & Justifications** section below.
+If you're a fellow developer trying this project, feel free to open an issue or message me directly.
+To understand more about the choices, please refer to the **Design Decisions & Justifications** section below.
 I have explained all choices and trade-offs made.

-If you're a fellow developer trying this project, feel free to open an issue or message me directly.

 ---